JulianDroske/TimeSet/README.md

 # Other

-Only one thing I cannot understand is that I can only use UTC-1 conuntries instead of UTC+0 to properly adjust the time.
+Only one thing I cannot understand is that I must use UTC-1 conuntries instead of UTC+0 to adjust the time properly.

 I'm not sure if it's a bug, the "date" uses UTC, both "date" and java use CST, but the server returns one hour more when using UTC+0.